CHTC/chtc-website-source/uw-research-computing/chtc-projects.md

 		It is an expanding alliance of more than 100 universities, national laboratories, scientific collaborations, and software developers, all combining their computational resources with one another for maximal throughput of large-scale computational work.
-		CHTC users have automatica and FREE access to OSG's considerable computing and storage resources.
+		CHTC users have automatic and FREE access to OSG's considerable computing and storage resources.
 		</p>

 	</a>